michalsciubisz/michalsciubisz/README.md

-Hi 👋 My name is Michał Ściubisz
+Hi, ny name is Michał Ściubisz
 ================================

-Software & Data Engineer
+SQL Intern at GSS It Consulting
 --------------------------

 I am a 5th-year Automation and Robotics student, passionate about modern technologies, data analysis, and automation.
 I have hands-on experience in programming (Python, SQL), machine learning (scikit-learn, NLP), and project management using Scrum and Jira.